-Orlando (Lake Mary) Bachelor of Science degrees Accelerated Bachelor of Science in Nursing
+(Lake Mary) Accelerated Bachelor of Science in Nursing

 Classrooms, Labs, Offices, and Equipment

 Each campus and teaching location includes a variety of classrooms, labs, and equipment to meet the needs of students in the various program offerings.
 Instructional equipment is available according to the program curriculum so students can acquire an understanding of the kind of equipment they could expect to encounter in an entry-level position in their field.
 The equipment must be shared by students; accordingly, ECPI University cannot guarantee students hands-on use of the equipment beyond that called for in the curriculum.
 To complete the requirements of their programs, students may have to schedule use of the equipment outside normal class hours.
 Equipment may be used for class assignments only.